LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab4-1.png)

 ### [2] Check whether the script works
-Use AWS CLI command and AWS S3 console to display the policy content applied to the S3 bucket.
+To check if the script works, assume we mess up the username and limit the access to only `12345678@student.uwa.e` Use AWS CLI command and AWS S3 console to display the policy content applied to the S3 bucket.
 Test the policy by using a username that is not your to access the folder called `rootdir` and output what you've got.

 ## AES Encryption using KMS